2013 Employer Health Benefits Survey

 Because Kaiser/HRET selects firms randomly, it is possible through the use of statistical weights to extrapolate the results to national (as well as firm size, geography, regional, and industry) averages.
 These weights allow Kaiser/HRET to present findings based on the number of workers covered by health plans, the number of total workers, and the number of firms.
 In general, findings in dollar amounts (such as premiums, worker contributions, and cost sharing) are weighted by covered workers.
 Other estimates, such as the offer rate, are weighted by firms.
 Specific weights were created to analyze the HDHP/SO plans that are offered with an HRA or that are HSA-qualified.
 These weights represent the proportion of employees enrolled in each of these arrangements.

 Calculation of the weights follows a common approach.
 First, the basic weight is determined, followed by a nonresponse adjustment.
 As part of this nonresponse adjustment, Kaiser/HRET conducted a small follow-up survey of those firms with 3 to 49 workers that refused to participate in the full survey.
 Just as in years passed, Kaiser/HRET conducted a McNemar test to verify that the results of the follow-up survey are comparable to the results from the original survey.
-Starting in 2012 the sample for the non-response survey was changed to exclude firms which were considered ineligible during the initial phase of the survey.
 Next, we trimmed the weights in order to reduce the influence of weight outliers.
 First, we identified common groups of observations.
 Within each group, we identified the median and the interquartile range of the weights and calculated the trimming cut point as the median plus six times the interquartile range (M + [6 * IQR]).
 Weight values larger than this cut point are trimmed to the cut point.
 In all instances, less than one percent of the weight values were trimmed.
-Finally, we calibrated the weights to U.S. Census Bureau’s 2008 Statistics of U.S. Businesses for firms in the private sector, and the 2007 Census of Governments as the basis for calibration / post-stratification for public sector firms.
+Finally, we calibrated the weights to U.S. Census Bureau’s 2009 Statistics of U.S. Businesses for firms in the private sector, and the 2007 Census of Governments as the basis for calibration / post-stratification for public sector firms.
+Historic employer weighted statistics were updated in 2011.

 Statistical tests for a given subgroup (firms with 25-49 workers, for instance) are tested against all other firm sizes not included in that subgroup (all firm sizes NOT including firms with 25-49 workers, in this example).
 Tests are done similarly for region and industry; for example, Northeast is compared to all firms NOT in the Northeast (an aggregate of firms in the Midwest, South, and West).
 However, statistical tests for estimates compared across plan types (for example, average premiums in PPOs) are tested against the “All Plans” estimate.
 In some cases, we also test plan-specific estimates against similar estimates for other plan types (for example, single and family premiums for HDHP/SOs against single and family premiums for HMO, PPO, and POS plans); these are noted specifically in the text.
 The two types of statistical tests performed are the t-test and the Wald test.